-- Mr Lee Chong Kwee is currently a Director, Chairman of the Transaction Review Committee as well as a member of the Executive Resource and Compensation Committee of Mapletree Investments Pte Ltd ("Sponsor").
-Mr Lee previously served as a Corporate Advisor to Temasek Holdings (Private) Limited ("Temasek") up until 31 July 2023.
+- Mr Lee Chong Kwee is currently a Director, Chairman of the Audit and Risk Committee and the Transaction Review Committee of Mapletree Investments Pte Ltd ("Sponsor") and a Corporate Advisor to Temasek Holdings (Private) Limited ("Temasek").
 Temasek is a related corporation of the Manager as it wholly-owns the Sponsor which in turn wholly-owns the Manager and is a substantial unitholder of MLT.
-Pursuant to the SFLCB Regulations, during FY23/24, Mr Lee is deemed not to be (a) independent from any business relationship with the Manager and MLT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MLT, by virtue of his directorship on the Sponsor and appointment at Temasek.
-The Board is satisfied that, as at 31 March 2024, Mr Lee was able to act in the best interests of all Unitholders of MLT as a whole. - Mr Ching is currently a Non-Executive Director of Singapore Power Limited and its subsidiaries, SP Group Treasury Pte.
-Ltd. and SP Powerassets Limited (collectively, the "SP Entities").
-Singapore Power Limited is wholly-owned by Temasek.
-Temasek is a related corporation of the Manager as it wholly-owns the Sponsor which in turn wholly-owns the Manager and is a substantial unitholder of MLT.
-Pursuant to the SFLCB Regulations, during FY23/24, Mr Ching is deemed not to be (a) independent from any business relationship with the Manager and MLT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MLT, by virtue of his directorships on the SP Entities. - Notwithstanding the above, the Board takes the view that Mr Ching's Independent Director status is not affected as (a) Mr Ching is not involved in the management of the business of the SP Entities; (b) he serves on the boards of the SP Entities in his personal capacity and not as a representative or nominee of Temasek; and (c) he is not in any employment relationship with Temasek and is not under any obligation to act in accordance with the directions, instructions or wishes of Temasek.
-The Board is satisfied that, as at 31 March 2024, Mr Ching was able to act in the best interests of all Unitholders of MLT as a whole - Ms Judy Lee is currently an Independent Director of DBS Group Holdings Ltd and DBS Bank Ltd. (the "DBS Entities"), both of which are associated corporations of Temasek.
-The amounts paid or incurred by MLT to DBS Bank Ltd. in FY23/24 for upfront fees, management and incentive fees, underwriting and selling commission in connection with financing transactions and debt and capital markets transactions exceeded \$\$200,000.
-Under the Code's Practice Guidance 2(b), a director may be considered as not independent if he or she is, among others, a director of an organisation to which a company or any of its subsidiaries made, or from which the company or any of its subsidiaries received, significant payments or material services in the current or immediate past financial year.
+Pursuant to the SFLCB Regulations, during FY21/22, Mr Lee is deemed not to be (a) independent from any business relationship with the Manager and MLT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MLT, by virtue of his directorship on the Sponsor and appointment at Temasek.
+The Board is satisfied that, as at 31 March 2022, Mr Lee was able to act in the best interests of all Unitholders of MLT as a whole - The Board would like to mention that Mr Tarun Kataria had during FY21/22 received fees for being the Independent Chairman of the investment committee of MUSEL Private Trust ("MUSEL"), which is a private real estate fund managed by a wholly-owned subsidiary of the Sponsor.
+Notwithstanding the above, the Board takes the view that his Independent Director status is not affected as (a) Mr Kataria is appointed as the Independent Chairman of the investment committee of MUSEL; and (b) he is not under an obligation to act in accordance with the directions, instructions or wishes of the Sponsor in such capacity.
+The Board is satisfied that, as at 31 March 2022, Mr Kataria was able to act in the best interests of all Unitholders of MLT as a whole. - Although Mr Ching Wei Hong was appointed as an Independent Non-Executive Director of the Manager and a member of the AC only with effect from 1 April 2022, the Board has assessed Mr Ching's independence during the course of FY21/22 prior to his appointment.
+Mr Ching was the Deputy President of Oversea-Chinese Banking Corporation Limited ("OCBC") until 1 October 2021.
+The amounts paid or incurred by MLT to OCBC in FY21/22 for upfront fees, management and incentive fees, underwriting and selling commission in connection with financing transactions and debt and capital markets transactions exceeded S\$200,000.
+Under the Code's Practice Guidance 2(b), a director may be considered as not independent if he or she is, among others, an executive officer of an organisation to which a company or any of its subsidiaries made, or from which the company or any of its subsidiaries received, significant payments or material services in the current or immediate past financial year.
 As a guide, payments aggregated over any financial year in excess of \$\$200,000 should generally be deemed significant.
-Ms Lee is also an Independent Director of SMRT Corporation Ltd which is wholly-owned by Temasek, a Non-Executive Director of Strides DST Pte.
-Ltd. (SMRT JV company which is a subsidiary of SMRT Corporation Ltd), an Independent Non-Executive Director of JTC Corporation ("JTC") and an Independent Director of DBS Foundation Ltd. Ms Lee previously served as an Independent Director of Temasek Lifesciences Accelerator Pte.
-Ltd. until 1 April 2024. - Pursuant to the SFLCB Regulations, during FY23/24, Ms Lee is deemed not to be (a) independent from a business relationship with the Manager and MLT, by virtue of the payments paid by MLT to DBS Bank Ltd. and her directorship on SMRT Corporation Ltd; and (b) independent from every substantial shareholder of the Manager and every substantial untiholder of MLT by virtue of her directorships on the DBS Entities, SMRT Corporation Ltd, Strides DST Pte.
-Ltd. and Temasek Lifesciences Accelerator Pte.
-Ltd..
-In FY23/24, in connection with all fees including land rents payable to JTC in relation to properties leased from JTC, an aggregate amount in excess of \$\$200,000 was paid by MLT to JTC.
+Pursuant to the SFLCB Regulations, during FY21/22, Mr Ching is deemed not to be independent from a business relationship with the Manager and MLT, by virtue of the payments paid by MLT to OCBC.